India's smartphone shipments hit 37.1M in Q1: Report

-New Delhi, April 29 (IANS) Smartphone shipments in India hit 37.1 million units in the first quarter of this year, registering 11 per cent year-over-year growth, said a new report.
+New Delhi: Smartphone shipments in India hit 37.1 million units in the first quarter of this year, registering 11 per cent year-over-year growth, said a new report.

 According to market tracker firm Canalys, Xiaomi retained its position as the market leader, with its 10.5 million shipments accounting for a 28 per cent share in India.